ParallelMaths/parallel/pages/8-28-seven-bridges-konigsberg.md

 ## 6. Joseph's Most Complex Machine Ever!

-This is one of my favourite YouTube videos, which features a complex machine designed to serve cake.
+If you scroll down, you will see one of my favourite YouTube videos, which features a complex machine designed to serve cake.
 It is the work of the crazy inventor Joseph Herscher.

 ::: problem id=6_1 marks=1
 __6.1.__ While you watch it, can you see what makes it easier for the block of butter to slide down the ramp?